BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems

-The remainder of this paper is organized as follows.
-Section 2 formulates the problem of data-driven dynamical system discovery.
-Section 3 introduces the LAPD framework, which details its integration of reSGLD for uncertainty-aware model identification.
-Section 4 validates the framework through experiments on four non-linear systems: the Lotka-Volterra system, the Lorenz system, the Burgers equation, and the convection-diffusion equation, which demonstrates robustness to noise and data scarcity.
-In Section 5, we extend LAPD with an AL strategy that leverages its UQ capabilities to optimize data acquisition, with benchmarks on the Lotka-Volterra and Burgers’ systems under limited-data regimes.
+The remainder of this paper is organized as follows: Section 2 formulates the problem of data-driven dynamical system discovery.
+Section 3 introduces the BLADE framework, which details its integration of reSGLD for uncertainty-aware model identification and an AL strategy that leverages its UQ capabilities to optimize data acquisition in the face of data scarcity.
+Section 4 validates the framework through experiments on four non-linear systems: the Lotka-Volterra system, the Lorenz system, the Burgers' equation, and the convection–diffusion equation, which demonstrates robustness to noise.
+In Section 5, we extend the experiments with AL, with benchmarks on the Lotka-Volterra and Burgers’ systems under limited-data regimes.
 Finally, Section 6 discusses the broader implications, limitations, and future directions.